The Michaelis-Menten Equation

 Enzyme Kinetics: Michaelis-Menton Equation

-- Km does not vary with the concentration of enzyme
+- Km does not change with the changing value of enzyme concentration.

 - Small Km: